 In winter, in Victoria, you will need two to three hours of sunlight each week.

-People with darker skin need more sunlight and those with very black skin may need 3 to 6 times as much sunlight as fair skinned people.
+People with darker skin need more sunlight and those with very dark skin may need 3 to 6 times as much sunlight as fair-skinned people.

-While there is vitamin D in some foods, there is not enough to give you what you need.
-Vitamin D is present in a small number of foods, for the average person food will only supply about 10% of the amount they need.
-Vitamin D is present in oily fish such as mackerel and sardines and eggs.
+While some foods contain vitamin D, it is not sufficient to meet the body’s needs; for most people their diet will only provide approximately 10% of what is required.
+Vitamin D is present in oily fish such as mackerel and sardines, as well as in eggs.
 In Australia it is also added in small amounts to margarine and some brands of milk.
-Although liver and cod liver oil contain vitamin D, they are not recommended in pregnancy as they also contain too much vitamin A.
+Although liver and cod liver oil contain vitamin D, they are not recommended in pregnancy as they contain too much vitamin A.

 Calcium is also needed for bone health in mother and baby.
-Dairy foods are the richest sources, with two to three serves recommended per day (cheese, milk, yoghurt or calcium-supplemented soy milk).
+Dairy foods are the richest sources of calcium, with two to three serves recommended per day (cheese, milk, yoghurt or calcium-supplemented soy milk).